ebarojas/RI5C/README.md

 ## Load data on simple browser

-Use bundled minified SigmaJS data or go [their repo](https://github.com/jacomyal/sigma.js) for an updated version, *then run a simple Python server* on your root folder:
+Use bundled minified SigmaJS data or go to [their repo](https://github.com/jacomyal/sigma.js) for an updated version, *then run a simple Python server* on your root folder:

 ```python -m SimpleHTTPServer```